-In what is probably the greatest difference to arbitration, which involves the judicial function of deciding between rival contentions and evidence, the purpose of an expert determination is to ascertain the truth.
-Independent experts will therefore be bound to carry out their own investigations as part of this task, unless a) the dispute resolution clause or other agreement between the parties (usually for reasons of cost) limits the extent to which they are able to do so; or b) the information supplied to them by the parties (or other information to which they are already privy by virtue of their expertise) is sufficient for that purpose.
+In what is probably the greatest difference to arbitration, which involves the judicial function of deciding between rival contentions and evidence, the purpose of an expert determination is to provide an honest opinion as to value.
+Independent experts will therefore be bound to carry out their own investigations as part of this task, unless:

+- a) the dispute resolution clause or other agreement between the parties (usually for reasons of cost) limits the extent to which they are able to do so; or - b) the information supplied to them by the parties (or other information to which they are already privy by virtue of their expertise) is sufficient for that purpose.